PEAK mini header

 People working together

 Staffing is a big part of this transition, and our goal is to keep as much talent in the University as possible.
-As work moves from each unit to a central service organization, many individuals will take on new opportunities.
+As work moves from each unit to shared services teams, many individuals will take on new opportunities.

-Our new service model includes central teams in Finance, Human Resources, and Marketing and Communications.
-Each area will handle the flow of work differently based on the needs of their internal customers in the academic and administrative unit.
+Our new service model includes shared services teams in Finance and Human Resources.
+Each area will handle the flow of work differently based on the needs of their internal customers in the academic and administrative units.

 Finance: Purchasing, accounts payable, accounts receivable/billing, payroll accounting, and general ledger accounting work.
 More information on the Finance Operations Center